2025 EARLY BIRD SALE NOW ON!

 Canoeing

 Wake up in the wild one last time, ready for the final push – the end of the expedition is in sight.
 Follow the meandering river and start to smell the sea air as Spey Bay approaches.
 This beautiful coastal reserve on the north Scottish coast is home to dolphins year-round – with a stroke of luck, they might even be there for your finish line party as you reach Whale & Dolphin Conservation Centre at Spey Bay which marks the end of your summit to sea journey.
-Celebrate with some refreshments at the cafe here, before your host drives you back to Inverness Airport or central Inverness, depending on your choice.
+Celebrate with some refreshments at the lovely cafe here, and if you're lucky, you may spot some of the 200 bottlenose dolphins that are resident in the Moray Firth from the beach.
+Your host will then drive you back to Inverness Airport or central Inverness, depending on your choice.

 Day 1